 Freshmen applicants must first apply to Undergraduate Admissions and should include the Music curriculum code 0335 on the admission application.
-The Office of Undergraduate Admissions will continue to communicate the status of the admissions application and, upon receiving an acceptance letter, potential students may then submit a music audition application.
-Please do not submit an audition application without having received an acceptance letter from the Office of Undergraduate Admissions.
-The application will not be processed without the acceptance letter.
+Upon receiving an acceptance letter, potential students may then submit a music audition application.
+An audition application should not be submitted before an acceptance letter from the Office of Undergraduate Admissions has been received.

 Current students studying at SUNY New Paltz should apply for an audition one semester before they intend to declare Music as a major.

 Students currently studying at SUNY New Paltz who wish to include a minor in Music are eligible to add the minor after a major has been declared; auditions are not required.
 The Declaration of Minor form is provided by the Office of Records & Registration.
 Please submit this form to the Department of Music for the assignment of an advisor.

 Graduate applicants must first apply to Graduate Admissions and then submit an audition application.
 Applicants must indicate the Music Therapy curriculum code 285 on their Graduate School Admissions application.